Coverage-Based Debloating for Java Bytecode: Empirical Study

 To ensure the validity of this protocol, we perform additional checks on the clients.
-The clients have to use one of the \nbLibPassTest libraries.
-We only consider the \ChartSmall[q]{\nbCoveringClient}{\nbClient} clients that either have a direct reference to the library in their source code or which test suite covers at least one class of the library (static or dynamic usage).
-The \ChartSmall[q]{\nbStatCoveringClient}{\nbCoveringClient} clients that statically use the library serve as the study subjects to answer RQ5.
-The \ChartSmall[q]{\nbDynCoveringClient}{\nbCoveringClient} clients that have at least a test that covers one of the classes of the dependency serve as the study subjects to answer RQ6.
+All the clients have to use at least one of the \nbLibPassTest debloated libraries.
+We only consider the \ChartSmall[q]{\nbStatCoveringClient}{\nbClient} clients that either have a direct reference to the debloated library in their source code or which test suite covers at least one class of the library (static or dynamic usage).
+The \np{\nbStatCoveringClient} clients that statically use the library serve as the study subjects to answer RQ6.
+The \ChartSmall[q]{\nbDynCoveringClient}{\nbStatCoveringClient} clients that have at least a test that reaches the debloated library serve as the study subjects to answer RQ7.